-Leaf recalled Saur and put his pokeball away.
-"Not bad, but you lucked out with that Dragon Rush.
-It's just a scarier version of Tackle."
+Leaf recalled Saur and put his Poke Ball away.
+"Not bad, but you lucked out with that Dragon Rush."

 "We've got to work on it, but it's pretty great, huh?"
 Ash replied.
 He returned Pyro and reached up to scratch Pichu's ears.
 "Alright Pichu, get out there."

 Her Spearow was released into the air with a loud shriek.
-He glared at Pichu with arrogance, clearly finding the electric mouse to be below him in standing.
+He glared at Pichu with pure arrogance, clearly finding the electric mouse to be beneath him.

 Ash raised his eyebrows.
 "Talon?
 When did you nickname him?"

 "Just before we left camp this morning," Leaf answered.
 She looked utterly confident despite Saur's loss.
 Her Spearow shrieked again and Leaf responded.
-"Get that Pichu, Talon!
+"Get that Pichu!
 Fury Attack!"